Probing invisible particles with charm: Constraints in EFT and models

 with $C_{uc}^{4F}/\Lambda^2 < 0.22/\text{TeV}^2$~ \cite{Hiller:2025hpf}~\footnote{Daniel Wendler, private communication.}.
 Here, $ij$ ($pr$) are left-handed (right-handed) neutrino flavors, which are contributing incoherently.
 We obtain

 Due to the incoherent sum, all operators and all flavors are constrained.
-This feature make the MET plus jet searches from the LHC and in the future from the high-luminosity LHC (HL-LHC) particularly important for invisible decays.
-For lepton universal (LU), charged lepton flavor conserving (cLFC) and general flavor structures bounds exploiting the $SU(2)_L$ link between processes into charged dileptons and into dineutrinos have been obtained \cite{Bause:2020xzj}
+This feature makes the MET plus jet searches from the LHC and in the future from the high-luminosity LHC (HL-LHC) particularly important for invisible decays.
+For lepton universal (LU), charged lepton flavor conserving (cLFC) and general flavor structures bounds exploiting the $SU(2)_L$ link between processes into charged dileptons and into dineutrinos have been obtained from Drell-Yan data \cite{Bause:2020xzj}

 Since the MET plus jet analysis interpreted in \cite{Hiller:2024vtr,Hiller:2025hpf} required a full theory simulation, and in view of the sizable uncertainties we conservatively use for now (\ref{eq:SU2L_bounds}) to estimate upper SMEFT limits.
 The limits from high-$p_T$ are considerably stronger then the current limits on $ x_{LR\pm}$ from $D$-decays, see Tab.~\ref{tab:xCoeff_limits}.